Brought to You by Roto Street Journal

 Now, I know none of these factors are groundbreaking, crazy discoveries in the fantasy world.
 And of course other areas, such as the matchup, need to be considered once the season has started, especially for DFS.

-But never before had all six variables been considered as one unit — a Fantasy Stock Score –to holistically poject fantasy value with every important area considered.
+But never before have all six variables been considered as one unit — a Fantasy Stock Score –to holistically project fantasy value with every important area considered.

 Consequently in 2017, The RSJ groundbreakingly graded out every single relevant fantasy player using this formula.
 Indeed, this recipe helped us pin Tyreek Hill, Zach Ertz, and Todd Gurley's breakout appeal last season, while also leading us to rank David Johnson #2 overall during his enormous 2016 breakout.

 Foolishly, however, we weighted each category as an equal 10, more out of convenience to create a score out of 50.
 While true that each factor plays a key role in fantasy football success (or failure), certainly some are more important than others -- specifically, Talent and Opportunity.